microsoft/nnfusion/README.md

 cmake. && make -j
 ./main_test
 ```
+6. The output of NNFusion should be Tensors with value and model iteration times.

 ### Build from Source Code
 Researchers or contributors who want to do more research on optimizing model compilation, you can build NNFusion from source code.